Southside Park Image

 Thank You!

-The City of Woodstock is grateful for the efforts of those who have assisted in organizing the Remembrance Day ceremony, including the Royal Canadian Legion Branch #55, The Oxford County Naval Veterans Association, City of Woodstock staff, local MP, MPP, emergency services and local school boards.
+The City of Woodstock is grateful for the efforts of those who have assisted in organizing the Remembrance Day ceremony, including the Royal Canadian Legion Branch #55, The Oxford County Naval Veterans Association, City of Woodstock staff, our local MP, MPP, emergency services and school boards.

 Canadian Harvard Aircraft Fly-over

 The City of Woodstock extends gratitude to the Canadian Harvard Association and the Miller Family for including our community in their efforts.
-The Miller Family has generously sponsored the flyover for many years in memory of their Father, Jim Miller.
+The Miller Family has generously sponsored the flyover for many years in memory of their father, Jim Miller.

 Poppy Project, Park Place Retirement Residence